anurbol/file-ml/README.md

 In the code above we see that there are two pieces added by different parties: libraries A and B.

-While it is trivial to write to the file, it is not so when editing or removing previously written data is required.
+While it is trivial to write to the file, it is not so when editing or removing the data is required.
 Usually developers go with wrapping data with identifying blocks and using regex solution:

 ```shell
 # .git/hooks/pre-commit